Empowering tomorrow's leaders today

 About Future Leader Award

 The Future Leader Award is a fully resourced scheme of work to be delivered by teachers in schools.
-Its aim is to teach children the essential qualities needed to develop leadership skills.
+Its aim is to teach children the essential leadership qualities that will support them throughout school and beyond.
 As adults, we often expect children to lead without fully exploring the specific skills and qualities they need to succeed.
 We believe that leadership is a skill that can be nurtured—leaders are made, not born.
-Drawing on extensive research and in collaboration with organisations like the Center for Creative Leadership, which has been studying leadership for over 60 years, we’ve developed a programme that allows children to learn and practice individual leadership qualities through engaging and fun activities.
+Drawing on extensive research from global partners we’ve developed a programme that allows children to learn and practice individual leadership qualities through engaging and fun activities.
+The programme is delivered through 12 lessons, each focusing on a specific leadership trait such as empathy, integrity, failure and resilience and active listening.
+Pupils then take on a practical project, giving them the chance to put their learning into action and demonstrate the skills they have developed.
 By the end of the programme, children gain valuable insights on how to be effective leaders and can apply what they’ve learnt both in school and in life.

 Endorsements